hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ```

 ## API Security
-To access the Haptik API, client's will require a Haptik provided token.
+To access the Haptik API, you require a Haptik provided token.
 The Authorization header of each HTTP request should be “Bearer” followed by said token.
 If the Authorization header is missing or invalid, then 401 status code is returned.

-<b>Note:</b> Clients should never share their token with external parties
+<b>Note:</b> You should never share your token with external parties